 Another great benefit of art therapy – clients can engage in learning and growth in the context of having fun and being playful.
 Clients, especially children, are often attracted to and engaged by creative artmaking, and art therapy can be perceived as less threatening compared to talk therapy.
 A creative environment can lessen the anxiety and fear in a therapy setting especially when processing painful or traumatic experiences.

-“I’m not an artist,”, “我画的很丑!”, “I don’t know what to draw…” “What can I make?” are some of the concerns I hear often in sessions.
-As art therapy is a vehicle to help liberate individuals striving to access and unlock creative possibilities, the focus is more on the art-making process rather than the aesthetic of the final artwork.
+“I’m not an artist,”, “我画的很丑!”, “I don’t know what to do…” “What can I make?” are some of the concerns I hear often in sessions.
+As art therapy is a vehicle to help liberate individuals striving to access and unlock creative possibilities, the focus is more on the art-making process rather than the final artwork.
+In brief, there’s no need to excel in art or have prior artistic experiences.
+Simply approach with a willing and open heart and mind.

 Each art therapy session (even for the same client) can be different and is dependent on the individual.
-Directives planned by the art therapist will be according to client’s needs, where they are at, therapeutic goals, how they are feeling during the session, their personal experience in making art, history and materials available.
+Directives planned by the art therapist will be according to client’s needs, where they are at, therapeutic goals, how they are feeling during the session, personal experience in art-making, history, and materials available.

 The only person who can attach meaning to your work of art is the creator – you.